devanshi25112001/r-and-sql-projects/README.md

 Computational Time: Discussed the difference in computation time between the two methods.

-Part 2: This was done in R Programming Language

 Interpolation of CME Seat Prices
 Methodology
 Algorithm: Developed a custom algorithm to interpolate missing seat prices, creating a complete monthly time series for each seat class.